- Referring to COVID-19 as the “Chinese virus” or “Wuhan virus,” critics say, fuels bias and hate against Asian Americans.

 - Hate and bias incidents are any hostile expression motivated by another person’s race, color, disability, religion, national origin, sexual orientation or gender identity.

 - An incident can be verbal, physical, or visual.

 According to an FBI analysis obtained by ABC News, “hate crime incidents against Asian Americans likely will surge across the United States, due to the spread of coronavirus disease… endangering Asian American communities.”
-The FBI said it makes this assessment “based on the assumption that a portion of the US public will associate COVID-19 with China and Asian American populations.”
+The FBI said it made this assessment “based on the assumption that a portion of the US public will associate COVID-19 with China and Asian American populations.”

 “It’s racist and it creates xenophobia,” University of California at Berkeley Asian American studies lecturer Harvey Dong told The Washington Post.
 “It’s a very dangerous situation.”